The birational geometry of Markov numbers: Birational geometry and Mori trains

 We recall that here $\D$ is an arbitrarily small disk, the germ of a nonsingular point on a curve.
 For a given W-surface, locally at each of the singularities of $W$ we have what is called a \textit{$\Q$-Gorenstein smoothing}.
-The invariants $q(W_t):=h^1(\O_{W_t})$, $p_g(W_t):=h^2(\O_{W_t})$, $K_{W_t}^2$, $\chi_{\text{top}}(W_t)$ (topological Euler characteristic) remain constant for every $t \in \D$.
+The invariants $q(W_t):=h^1(\O_{W_t})$, $p_g(W_t):=h^2(\O_{W_t})$, $K_{W_t}^2$, $\chi_{\text{top}}(W_t)$ (topological Euler characteristic) remain constant for every $t \in \D$ (see e.g. \cite[\S 1]{Ma91}).
 The fundamental group of $W_0$ and $W_t$ may differ.
+For example $W_t$ could be an Enriques surface and so $\pi_1(W_t)=\Z/2$, and $W_0$ a rational surface and so simply-connected (see e.g. \cite[\S 4]{Urz16b}).

 A W-surface is \textit{minimal} if $K_W$ is nef, and so $K_{W_t}$ is nef for all $t$ \cite{Urz16a}.
 If a W-surface is not minimal, then we can run explicitly the MMP for $K_{\W}$ relative to $\D$, which is fully worked out in \cite{HTU17}.
+See \cite[\S 2]{Urz16a} for a summary of the results in \cite{HTU17}, and \cite[\S 2]{Urz16b} for details of how MMP is run.
+(MMP is closed for W-surfaces as shown in the proof of \cite[Theorem 5.3]{HTU17}.)
 It arrives at either a minimal model or a nonsingular deformation of ruled surfaces or a degeneration of $\P^2$ with only quotient singularities (see \cite[Section 2]{Urz16a}).
 This last outcome is very relevant in what follows, and it will be described in the next section.
 When $K_W$ is nef and big, the canonical model of $(W \subset \W) \to (0 \in \D)$ has only T-singularities (i.e. ADE singularities or c.q.s. of type $\frac{1}{dn^2}(1,dna-1)$ with $0<a<n$, gcd$(a,n)=1$, and $d\geq 1$).
 (C.f. \cite[Section 2]{Urz16a} and \cite[Sections 2 and 3]{Urz16b}.)

 \begin{example} Any $\P(a^2,b^2,c^2)$ can be the central fiber of a W-surface.
 In that case, the general fiber must be $\P^2$ as $K^2=9$ and $-K$ is ample.
 The reason is that there are no local-to-global obstructions for global deformations.
 In fact, in \cite[Proposition 3.1]{HP10}, it is proved that this is the case whenever $-K_W$ is big.
 Any partial $\Q$-Gorenstein smoothing of $\P(a^2,b^2,c^2)$ will have no local-to-global obstructions for global deformations by the same reason. \end{example}